Recipe #1, geom_medians() and geom_means()

 geom_point() +

-In this exercise, we’ll think about a way to add a point at the medians x and y, defining the new extension function geom_medians() and then you’ll be prompted to define geom_means() based on what you’ve learned.
+In this exercise, we’ll demonstrate how to add a point at the medians x and y by defining the new extension function geom_medians().
+Then you’ll be prompted to define geom_means() based on what you’ve learned.

 Step 00: Loading packages and prepping data